Fourier transform on graded Lie algebras: Introduction

-Similar to the nilpotent cone, these two functors, induction and restriction play important roles in the study of the equivariant derived category in the graded setting.
-When the field characteristic satisfies some assumptions (Assumption \ref{assume}) it has been proved in \cite{Ch} that for each pair $(\mc{O},\mc{L})$ as mentioned above, $\mc{E}(\mc{O},\mc{L})$ exists and $\inn^{\mf{g}}_{\mf{p}}$ sends parity to parity.
-In this paper the first result that we prove is that, \begin{itemize} \item $\rnn^{\mf{g}}_{\mf{p}}$ sends parity complexes to parity complexes with the same assumptions on the field. \end{itemize}
+Similar to the nilpotent cone, these two functors, induction and restriction play crucial roles in the study of the equivariant derived category in the graded setting.
+In \cite{Ch} the author proved when the characteristic of $\Bbbk$ meets certain assumptions (Assumption \ref{assume}), $\inn^{\mathfrak{g}}_{\mathfrak{p}}$ preserves the parity complexes.
+In this paper, we first prove that,

-Fourier transform has been studied in \cite{HK}, \cite{Lu4}, \cite{Mi} for characteristic $0$ and for positive characteristic in \cite{Ju}.
-Some of the literatures including \cite{AHJR4} and \cite{AM} consider the functor $\mc{R}$ from $D^b_G(\mc{N},\Bbbk)$ to $D^b_G(\mc{N},\Bbbk)$ given by the Fourier transform on $\mf{g}$ followed by the restriction on $\mc{N}$.
-It has been proved in \cite{AHJR4} that for arbitrary characteristic in the context of Springer sheaf, $\mc{R}$ corresponds to the tensoring by the sign character of the Weyl group.
-In \cite{AM}, it has been shown that $\mc{R}$ is an auto-equivalence.
-These{} reprove an already well-known result in characteristic $0$.
-The result is that the map between the group algebra of the Weyl group $W$ and the endomorphism ring of the Springer sheaf is an isomorphism through the restriction functor in arbitrary characteristic.
-Moreover for $GL_n$, $\mc{R}$ is the geometric version of Ringel duality \cite{AM}.